CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Methodology

 \paragraph{Referent alignment loss} Following \cite{li2023understanding}, we incorporate a referent alignment loss ($L_{RA}$) to enforce consistency between the predicted referent and the VTL.
 The core idea is that a correct referent should be geometrically aligned with the pointing direction.
 To quantify this alignment, we compute the cosine similarity between the eye-to-fingertip vector and the eye-to-object vector, defined as:

-where ($x_e, y_e$) and ($x_f, y_f$) are the eye and the fingertip coordinates. ($x_o, y_o$) are the center of the predicted bounding box.
+where ($x_e, y_e$) and ($x_f, y_f$) are the eye and the fingertip coordinates. ($x_o, y_o$) are the center of the predicted bounding box. $\omega$ is cosine similarity.
 We compute the same similarity using GT bounding box to obtain $CS_{GT}$.
 The referent alignment loss then penalizes deviations between the predicted and GT alignment:

 Please note that for both $CS_{p}$ and $CS_{GT}$, we use GT eye and fingertip coordinates to ensure accurate directional representation.
-We apply this loss during the training of the model $M_{H2F}$, which uses the head-to-fingertip heatmap as reference.
-For training the $M_{W2F}$ model, which utilizes the wrist-to-fingertip heatmap, we replace the eye coordinates with wrist coordinates.
+We apply this loss during the training of the model $M_{H}$, which uses the head-to-fingertip heatmap as reference.
+For training the $M_{W}$ model, which utilizes the wrist-to-fingertip heatmap, we replace the eye coordinates with wrist coordinates.
 The rest remains unchanged, as we similarly aim to maximize the directional correlation.

 \paragraph{Object center prediction} In our task, identifying the correct referent and accurately localizing it are two distinct but equally important challenges.
 To enhance the localization capability of the model, we decouple the prediction of the object center from the rest of the bounding box regression.
 Specifically, we introduce an additional prediction head implemented as a MLP at the end of the network.
 This head is dedicated to predicting the ($x, y$) coordinates of the referent object's center, independently from the standard bounding box regression head.
 During training, we supervise this center prediction using the L1 loss between the predicted and GT center coordinates: